Stuycs-K/final-project-10-lix-wum/WORKLOG.md

 ### 6/5/23

 Edited code for dropping pieces based on a timer and changed the system to allow for the down key to be held down without the piece being placed instantly.
 This allows for more precise actions such as t-spins.

+### 6/10/23

+added elemental game and element type variable to blocks, as well as elemental piece generation and display, the elemental game type is now playable.

+### 6/11/23

+fixed elemental display for next pieces and hold, fixed bugs with invisible blocks, and added contact detection for blocks.

+### 6/12/23

+added elemental reactions for block class, further fixed the touching method and made a center variable to track where the center of each block is (to make reactions happen at specific locations).
+Fixed bugs with invisible blocks appearing after playing the normal game, and added functioning elemental reactions as well as images and sound to accompany reactions.
+Megumin for Fire + Lightning and Aqua for Water + Wind.
+Fixed some UI issues with centering, and added button to switch piece-by-piece elemental reactions on and off.
+Also added more elemental reactions such as lava and shuffle.